Drawn to Death

-Drawn to Death was an online multiplayer third-person shooter video game developed by David Jaffe's studio The Bartlet Jones Supernatural Detective Agency and San Diego Studio and published by Sony Interactive Entertainment for the PlayStation 4 on April 4, 2017.
-It allows four-player multiplayer in an arena shooter type setting and is reported to be set "inside the pages of a teenager's notebook", as such, it features a hand-drawn-looking visual style.
+Drawn to Death was a 2017 online multiplayer third-person shooter video game developed by The Bartlet Jones Supernatural Detective Agency and San Diego Studio and published by Sony Interactive Entertainment for the PlayStation 4.
+Conceptualized by God of War creator David Jaffe, It allows four-player multiplayer in an arena shooter type setting and is reported to be set "inside the pages of a teenager's notebook", as such, it features a hand-drawn-looking visual style.

+The Bartlet Jones Supernatural Detective Agency would shut down in 2018, making Drawn to Death its first and last game.
 Sony announced that the game's servers would be closing on March 25, 2019, rendering the game unplayable.

 Gameplay

 Drawn to Death was an arena shooter set in a teenager's high school notebook.
 The world and action embodied the juvenile tone of the child's illustrations.
 Players would pick a sketched character and drop them into environments drawn upon the book's pages.
 Each character had its own behaviors, passive tendencies, buffs and special attacks.

 Like previous games by David Jaffe, especially the Twisted Metal series, the arenas were made to feature multiple secrets to be used as weapons against enemies.
 Weapons and gameplay mechanics represent a juvenile tone.
 One weapon was "a lizard that doubles as a flamethrower," a power-up in the game summons the child's hand to interact in the game world.
 The action is said to be "fast and frantic, allowing players to sprint, double-jump, and reach high vantage points with ease".

 Regarding the potential of a weapon progression system, Jaffe says "skill should be the only determining factor.
 If you've been playing this for a year, and I just come in and I'm awesome at these types of games, the only reason you should win is you know the map better and are more comfortable muscle memory wise.
 It should never be because you have better weapons."